visca-ai/deeppavlov-agent/docs/source/api/services_http_api.rst

 Skill Selector
 ==============

-Skill Selector service should return a list of names for skills selected to generate a candidate response for a dialog.
+Skill Selector service should return a list of names for crg selected to generate a candidate response for a dialog.

 For example: